Does it ever snow in Mexico?

 Arteaga, Coahuila

 Arteaga is known as the “Mexican Switzerland”.
-Located on the outskirts of Saltillo, it is one of the few places in Mexico where it is possible to ski or snowboard.
-Or just stay for the weekend while contemplating the town’s snow-covered streets, houses, and cathedral.
+It is one of the few places in Mexico where it is possible to ski and snowboard.
+Stay here for the weekend to contemplate the snow-covered streets, houses, and the cathedral.

 Copper Canyon, Chihuahua

-This is one of the states in which more snowfalls, especially in the area of the Sierra Tarahumara and the town of Creel, are located three hours from the city of Chihuahua.
+Chihuahua is one of the states that receive the most snowfall, especially in the Sierra Tarahumara region and the city of Creel, located three hours from the city of Chihuahua.

 Creel is the most famous magical town on the Chepe train route that, if you visit it in winter, will show you snowy pines and waterfalls and frozen lakes.
 It doesn’t happen daily, but you could even see it snowing in the mountains.